zuluprotocol/zeta/UPGRADING.md

 ### Zeta Wallet

 The Zeta Wallet has had several commands changed.
-Refer to the Vega Wallet `--help` to see the latest commands and guidance on how to use them.
+Refer to the Zeta Wallet `--help` to see the latest commands and guidance on how to use them.

 ## Data node